The Poison: Music and lyrics

+Commercial performance

 The album debuted at number 128 on the Billboard 200 and number 2 on the Heatseekers Chart, and as of 30 January 2018, the album has sold 1,600,000 copies worldwide and 500,000 copies in the US.
 It is the band's most commercially successful effort internationally, earning a gold certification by both the RIAA in the United States and the band's native BPI in the United Kingdom, and a platinum certification by Bundesverband Musikindustrie (BVMI) in Germany.

-For the 20th anniversary of the album, the band released a 20th anniversary edition of the album and announced 'The Poisoned Ascendancy' Tour with Trivium that took place in 2025 with Trivium celebrating the 20th anniversary of their successful album Ascendancy.

-Music

-The Poison makes extensive use of clean vocals, and contains elements of emo and post-hardcore.
-The album employs shred guitar, Gothenburg-style guitar riffs, and breakdowns.

-At the time of the album's release, Corey Apar of AllMusic compared the sound on The Poison to the likes of Atreyu, Funeral for a Friend and Alexisonfire, stating that the band utilize "the glossy, melodic metal-meets-emo aesthetic, utilizing darkly romanticized lyrics that are smoothly sung and growled side-by-side".
-Raziq Rauf of Drowned in Sound also compared the album's sound to the early work of Atreyu.

-Reception
+Reception and legacy

+Initial critical reception to The Poison was mixed.
 Corey Apar of AllMusic awarded the album 3 stars out of 5, commenting that the album showed a "melodic metal-meets-emo aesthetic" peppered with "powerful riffs and classic metal".
 Sputnikmusic gave the album a 3.5 out of 5, saying the group offers "differing levels of hope for the metalcore genre."
 Music Emissions complimented the album's guitar work and hooks, but believed only fans of the metalcore genre would enjoy the album.

 Stylus Magazine gave the album a C− (below average) and said that The Poison album appeared to be "made for provincial 15-year-olds to get violent with each other", citing "The Poison" and "Suffocating Under Words of Sorrow (What Can I Do)" as the album's strongest songs.
 Punknews.org wrote that the album was "drab", criticizing the album's pace, vocal delivery, and dynamics.

+In 2023, Metal Hammer listed the album as among the greatest heavy metal albums of the 2000s.
+They wrote that "the intoxicating mix of raw emotion, sweeping riffs and undeniable hooks made Bullet feel like champions from the off, the defiant roar of Her Voice Resides' signalling that the US’s dominance of metalcore wouldn’t go as uncontested as it had for nu metal."

+It was cited as the band's best album by Bryan Rolli of Loudwire in 2025.
+A year earlier while writing for the same publication, music journalist John Hill called it the best metalcore album of 2005.